 Pipeline Analysis, LLC was contracted by the City of Stephenville to implement a Phased Infiltration/Inflow Reduction Plan.
 The first phase of the project was the temporary flow monitoring of the collection system which resulted in delivery of the Temporary Flow Monitoring Final Report (October 2008).
 The flow report provided dry and wet weather flow data including the ranking of areas with high infiltration/inflow.
-The highest ranked basin was identified as Basin 10.
+The highest ranked basin was identified as Basin 10 and an SSES was finalized June 2009.
 Table I-1 presents the ranking of basins from the 2008 flow monitoring final report.
-Figure I-1 graphically presents the various basins and depicts the study area associated with Basin 10.
-Figure I-2 presents the Basin 10 study area map.
-This report presents the findings of a comprehensive sewer system evaluation of Basin 10.
+This report continues the evaluation process and presents the findings of Basin 7.
+Figure I-1 graphically presents the various basins and depicts the study area associated with Basin 7.
+Figure I-2 presents the Basin 7 study area map.

 Wastewater collection systems are composed of manholes, pipelines, and pump stations that will, over a period of time, deteriorate and require rehabilitation or replacement.
 The City of Stephenville has approximately 109 miles of sanitary sewer within the collection system.
 These collection system assets have a replacement value of approximately \$86.4 million.
-Sixty-five percent (65%) of the system is comprised of six inch pipeline with the predominate material being vitrified clay.
+Sixty-five percent (65%) of the system is comprised of six inch pipeline, predominately vitrified clay.
 Table I-2 presents a summary of the gravity sewer by pipe sizes.